 020 7650 1200

-Widower of a school teacher who died from an asbestos cancer succeeds in legal action against Surrey County Council
+Widower of asbestos cancer teacher wins legal action against Surrey Council

 A settlement has been secured on behalf of a widower whose former PE teacher wife died of asbestos cancer mesothelioma aged 78.